Fernando Nieve

 Fernando Alexis Nieve [knee-EH-veh] (born July 15, 1982) is a Venezuelan former right-handed professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Houston Astros and New York Mets, and in the KBO League for the Doosan Bears.
-He currently serves as a minor league pitching coach for the Pittsburgh Pirates.
+He currently serves as a minor league pitching coach for the Washington Nationals.

-Career
+Playing career

 Houston Astros

 Nieve (64) with the Astros in 2006.

 Nieve was signed by the Houston Astros as an amateur free agent in 1999.
 After two seasons in the Venezuelan Summer League he came to the U.S. to play for the rookie league Martinsville Astros.
 He was a Texas League all-star in 2005 with the Corpus Christi Hooks, when he was 4–2 with a 2.65 ERA in 14 starts.
 He made his major league debut with the Houston Astros on April 4, 2006 against the Florida Marlins.
 He made his first start on April 16 against the Arizona Diamondbacks and picked up his first win on May 2 against the Milwaukee Brewers.
 He was 3–3 in 40 appearances, 11 starts with the Astros in 2006, with a 4.20 ERA.
 He missed the 2007 season with after undergoing Tommy John surgery and returned to appear in 11 games in 2008, all in relief and as 0–1 with an 8.44 ERA.